Blog

 Sativa vs. Indica: Does Strain Type Matter?

-- Edibles or tinctures with a slower onset—also see our recommendations in Cannabis for Sleep.
+- Edibles or tinctures with slower onset and longer-lasting effects (also see our guide on Cannabis for Sleep)

 When Should You Seek Help?